rozlynboutin/microbiome_helper/Taxonomic-composition.md

-Run MetaPhlAn2 for taxonomic composition.
+run_metaphlan2.pl is used to wrap [MetaPhlAn2](https://bitbucket.org/biobakery/metaphlan2) for taxonomic composition:

     run_metaphlan2.pl -p 4 -o metaphlan_taxonomy.txt screened_reads/*

-Convert from MetaPhlAn to STAMP profile file.
+This taxonomy file can then be converted to a STAMP profile file with:

     metaphlan_to_stamp.pl metaphlan_taxonomy.txt > metaphlan_taxonomy.spf